 Don't confuse a participial phrase with a verb phrase.
-You'll know which one you have when you try to remove the -ing/-ed word or phrase from the sentence.
+You'll know which one you have when you try to remove the ing/ed word or phrase from the sentence.
 Look at this example: "Sandy is lifting the heavy rock."
-What happens if we remove either "lifting" or "lifting the heavy rock."?
+What happens if we remove either "lifting" or "lifting the heavy rock."
 The sentence falls apart; it no longer means what it should mean.
 "Is lifting" is a verb phrase, not a participial phrase.

 The rarest type of phrase is the absolute phrase.
-Absolute phrases are "almost-sentences."
+Absolute phrases are "almostsentences."
 They have a subject and part of a verb phrase.
 Adding a be verb to an absolute phrase creates an independent clause.
-Unlike a participial phrase, an absolute phrase modifies an entire clause.
-They perch with grace on the front or back of sentences, but they can pack a punch.
+Unlike a participial phrase, an absolute phrase modifies

-They are noun phrases, verb phrases, prepositional phrases, infinitive phrases, and gerund phrases.
+1 They are noun phrases, verb phrases, prepositional phrases, infinitive phrases, and gerund phrases.
 You may not recognize their names, but you're used to speaking and writing them all.